autodistill/autodistill/docs/base_models/groundedsam.md

 from autodistill_grounded_sam import GroundedSAM from autodistill.detection import CaptionOntology

-# define an ontology to map class names to our GroundingDINO prompt
+# define an ontology to map class names to our Grounded SAM prompt
 # the ontology dictionary has the format {caption: class}
 # where caption is the prompt sent to the base model, and class is the label that will
 # be saved for that caption in the generated annotations